-As at December 31, 2021, the Company's treasury funds of \$271.7 million were held in cash, money market savings accounts rated not below R1-High, investment savings accounts, guaranteed investment certificates either rated not below A or principally protected by the Canada Deposit Insurance Corporation, marketable securities, limited recourse capital notes, and other fixed income securities as permitted by the Company's treasury policy (see notes 4 and 16 to the consolidated financial statements for a detailed discussion of the Company's treasury funds).
-2141788 Ontario also held \$62.1 million in cash, investment savings accounts, guaranteed investment certificates rated comparably, and other fixed income securities as permitted by the Company's treasury policy.
-In addition, Clairvest is the beneficial owner of \$2.9 million in cash held in various acquisition entities which are controlled by Clairvest.
+As at December 31, 2022, the Company's treasury funds of \$399.9 million were held in cash, money market savings accounts rated not below R1-High, investment savings accounts, guaranteed investment certificates either rated not below A or principally protected by the Canada Deposit Insurance Corporation, marketable securities, limited recourse capital notes, and other fixed income securities as permitted by the Company's treasury policy (see notes 4 and 16 to the consolidated financial statements for a detailed discussion of the Company's treasury funds.
+2141788 Ontario also held \$97.1 million in cash, investment savings accounts, guaranteed investment certificates rated comparably, limited recourse capital notes and other fixed income securities as permitted by the Company's treasury policy.
+In addition, Clairvest is the beneficial owner of \$6.8 million in cash held in various acquisition entities which are controlled by Clairvest.

 Clairvest maintains a \$100.0 million revolving credit facility which is participated in by several Schedule 1 Canadian chartered banks.
-The credit facility, which had an expiry of December 2025 and is eligible for a one-year extension on each anniversary of the closing date, bears interest at the bank prime rate plus 1.25% per annum on drawn amounts and a standby rate of 0.70% per annum on undrawn amounts.
-During the third quarter of fiscal 2022, the credit facility was extended to December 2026 under the same terms and conditions.
-Total fees paid for this facility during the quarter were \$75 thousand.
-The amount available under the credit facility as at December 31, 2021 was \$100.0 million, which is based on debt covenants and certain restrictions within the banking arrangement.
-No amounts have been drawn on the facility during the quarter and as at December 31, 2021.
+The credit facility, which had an expiry of December 2026 and is eligible for a one-year extension on each anniversary of the closing date, bears interest at the bank prime rate plus 1.25% per annum on drawn amounts and a standby rate of 0.70% per annum on undrawn amounts.
+During the third quarter of fiscal 2023, the credit facility was extended to December 2027 under the same terms and conditions.
+The amount available under the credit facility as at December 31, 2022 was \$100.0 million, which is based on debt covenants and certain restrictions within the banking arrangement.
+No amounts have been drawn on the facility during the quarter and as at December 31, 2022.